susanev/uw-hcde-creative-computing/lessons/week8/readme.md

 	* You will receive it tomorrow, and it will close Saturday 03/12
 	* Please complete it as soon as you can, it will help inform my future teaching and how the department structures the course in the future
 * Class next week will be in the HCDE Design Lab
-	* Dinner will be provided, please bring your own drinks
+	* Dinner will be provided, please bring your own non-alcoholic drinks

 ### Final assignments